What is Magnesium?

 Magnesium is the fourth most abundant mineral in the human body.
 It plays several essential roles in the health of your body and brain.

 Magnesium is a mineral that is important for typical bone structure in the body.
 People get magnesium from their diet, but sometimes magnesium supplements are needed if magnesium levels are too low.
 Dietary intake of magnesium may be low, particularly among women.
 Magnesium deficiency is also not uncommon among African Americans and the elderly.
-Low magnesium levels in the body have been linked to osteoporosis, high blood pressure, clogged arteries, hereditary heart disease, diabetes, and stroke.
+Low magnesium levels in the body have been linked to

 What does magnesium do for the body?